 - 1. To install on Windows download the USB2CAN Windows driver.
 It is compatible with XP, Vista, Win7, Win8/8.1.
 (Written against driver version v1.0.2.1) - 2.
-Install the appropriate version of pywin32 (win32com) - 3.
-Download the USB2CAN CANAL DLL from the USB2CAN website.
-Place this in either the same directory you are runni (Written against CANAL DLL version v1.0.6)
+Install the appropriate version of pywin32 (win32com)

+3. Download the USB2CAN CANAL DLL from the USB2CAN website.
+Place this in either the same directory you are running usb2can.py from or your DLL folder in your python install.
+Note that only a 32-bit version is currently available, so this only works in a 32-bit Python environment.

+(Written against CANAL DLL version v1.0.6)